solana-developers/solana-cookbook/docs/th/guides/serialization.md

 ### Usage

-The following pulls it all together and demonstrates how the program interacts with the `ProgramAccountState` which encapsulates the initialization flag as well as the underlying `BTreeMap` for our key/value pairs.
+The following pulls it all together และ demonstrates how the program interacts with the `ProgramAccountState` which encapsulates the initialization flag as well as the underlying `BTreeMap` for our key/value pairs.

 First when we want to initialize a brand new account: